 A power analysis using G*Power for an ANCOVA with three conditions, three covariates, an effect size of f = .11, a family-wise alpha of .05, and 90% power suggested a total sample size of 1049.
 Nine of the 126 pilot participants were dropped for failing an attention check, or 7% of the sample.
 We added an additional 7% to our proposed sample size, resulting in a target sample of 1122 participants.
 We will use the Benjamini-Hochberg procedure to keep the false discovery rate at 5% (Benjamini and Hochberg, 1995).

 Method

 Participants.
-We plan to recruit 800 participants using CloudResearch’s Mechanical Turk Toolkit (Litman, Robinson and Abberbock, 2017) to complete our experiment.
+We plan to recruit 1122 participants using CloudResearch’s Mechanical Turk Toolkit (Litman, Robinson and Abberbock, 2017) to complete our experiment.
 We will retain any beyond that number who participate.
 Participants who do not complete any of the key measures will be dropped prior to analysis.
-Those with partial data will be retained, though if they are missing data for a variable in an analysis, their data will not be included in that particular analysis.
-Those who answer a subset of questions for a multi-item scale will be given the average of the items they completed as their composite score.
+Those with partial data will be retained, though if they are missing data for an entire variable in an analysis, their data will not be included in that particular analysis.
+Missing values will be imputed using multiple imputation (Rubin, 1976) for participants who answer at least 50% of the questions for a multi-item scale.
 Participants will be paid $1.00 to participate and we anticipate based on the pilot that the study will take roughly 15-30 minutes.
 We will drop any participants who fail an attention check. [averages and standard deviations for social media usage per day and comfort with offensive language will be reported here.
 Violin plots of these variables will be presented in Figure 5].
 Participants were randomly assigned to either the Benevolent Correction condition (n = # after ___ were dropped), the Benevolent Going Along condition (n = # after ___ were dropped), or the Retaliatory condition (n = # after ____ was dropped). [we will report here the results of a chi-square goodness-of-fit test comparing the drop rates across condition].
 Our proposed experiment has already been programmed in Qualtrics and recruitment has been set up on the CloudResearch platform, so data collection can begin immediately upon approval.

 Figure 5